agopalareddy/agopalareddy.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-last_modified_at: 2023-10-08 18:10:51
+last_modified_at: 2024-07-21 16:06:44
 ---

+Incoming Master of Science in Computer Science student at Washington University in St. Louis.
+I will concentrate on artificial intelligence and machine learning, with a focus on neuroscience.

-As a data analyst intern at Lab714, I develop software that works with proprietary IoT devices to extract, organize, and analyze data.
-I generate meaningful client-facing results from the data, which create significant cost savings.
-I use React and AWS to create user-friendly interfaces and dashboards for data visualization and interaction.
+As a data analyst intern at Lab714, I developed software that works with proprietary IoT devices to extract, organize, and analyze data.
+I generated meaningful client-facing results from the data, which created significant cost savings.
+I also used web development skills, especially React.js and AWS, to create user-friendly interfaces and dashboards for data visualization and interaction.

 # Background